Updated March 19, 2018

 While the commercial fishery’s total landings are higher than those of the recreational fishery, much of those landings are attributable to a handful of fisheries for low-value species that are caught in very high volumes, such as walleye pollock (3.4 billion pounds) and menhaden (1.7 billion pounds).
 In many of the high-value fisheries that attract recreational fishermen, recreational landings can equal, and sometimes far exceed, those of the commercial sector.

-Given the recreational fishery’s significant impact on the health of many fish populations, S. 1520 would inappropriately exempt the recreational sector from the necessary management discipline imposed by annual catch limits and accountability measures, while delaying the rebuilding of overfished stocks and unreasonably limiting fishery managers’ ability to develop innovative means to manage commercial fisheries.
+Given the recreational fishery’s significant impact on the health of many fish populations, S.1520 could delay the rebuilding of overfished stocks and unreasonably limit fishery managers’ ability to develop innovative means to manage commercial fisheries, while potentially leading to confusion regarding the use of certain management measures.

 Sec.
 101: Process for allocation review for SA and GofM mixed-use fisheries